gosukiwi/createaproglang/manuscript/chapter2.md

 Note that spaces and comments are omitted.
 The names are irrelevant, you can name your tokens whatever you want.

-Some tokens are just strict string comparisons such as `def`, `if` and `end`, nevermind we'll need something a bit more powerful for identifiers and strings!
+We can easily match some tokens by just string comparisons, such as `def`, `if` and `end`, nevertheless we'll need something a bit more powerful for identifiers and strings!
 In URY an identifier is a secuence of letters and numbers with no space, it must start with a letter and it can contain underscores, the following are valid identifiers

     myVar
     var1